Wednesday, October 28, 2009

 Hurray, picnic season has officially begun!

-- Be sure to load your basket with enough plates, cups, utensils and
+- Be sure to load your basket with enough plates, cups, utensils and napkins.

 - Bring along an insulted cooler to keep highly perishable items cold.